Third year undergraduate scholarships

-With the generous support of Nyrstar, the Playford Trust is delighted to offer up to four new scholarships in 2019.
-Two two-year scholarships are offered to students commencing their third-year of undergraduate studies in 2019 at one of South Australia’s three universities; one in either chemical engineering and/or metallurgy and one in electrical and/or mechanical engineering.
+With the generous support of Nyrstar, the Playford Trust offers up to four two-year scholarships to students commencing their third-year of undergraduate studies in the areas of chemical, mechanical or electrical engineering at one of South Australia’s three universities.
 The scholarships are valued at $10,000 per year, for two years.
-Two one-year scholarships are also offered to students entering fourth-year in the same fields of study; one in chemical engineering and/or metallurgy and one in electrical and/or mechanical engineering.

 Nyrstar is a global multi-metals business, with a market leading position in zinc and lead, and growing positions in other base and precious metals.
-Nyrstar Port Pirie is the largest single stream primary lead smelter in the world and produces refined commodity grade lead and lead alloys, zinc oxide fume, copper cathode, silver and gold dore, sulphuric acid and other byproduct metals.
-Nyrstar Port Pirie has recently undergone a A$660m site upgrade to improve its environmental performance and increase its flexibility to treat different feeds and develop into a multi-metal production facility.
+Nyrstar Port Pirie is the largest single stream primary lead smelter in the world and produces refined commodity grade lead and lead alloys, zinc oxide fume, copper cathode, silver and gold, sulphuric acid and other byproduct metals.

 At the end of their scholarship and studies, the scholarship holder may be offered a place in Nyrstar’s graduate program at Port Pirie.

 The Playford Trust will consider nominations from students studying at one of the three South Australian universities, and reserves the right to accept or reject any or all of the nominations.
 Nyrstar and the Playford Trust will jointly make the final selections.

 Applicants must be:

 - ready to commence third-year undergraduate studies at one of South Australia’s three universities in chemical, mechanical or electrical engineering